aplosdev/docs/pages/guide/index.md

 ---
 ```

-## Automatically Update Aplós
+### Automatically Update Aplós

-To automatically update Aplós, which is a git submodule hosted on GitHub, you can use Dependabot.
+To automatically update Aplós, which is an NPM Package hosted on GitHub, you can use Dependabot.
 Follow these steps to set it up:

 1. Inside your project repository that uses Aplós, create a file called `dependabot.yml` within the `.github/` folder.